 The restaurant industry is one of the most profitable industries in the United States.
 Millions of people dine at fast food and sit-down restaurants every day, stopping by to pick up food for lunch or to dine with family and friends in the evenings.
-It’s no reason so many entrepreneurs think about going into the restaurant business.
+It’s no reason so many entrepreneurs think about going into the restaurant business like Jimmy John Owner.
 Yet, it could take months of marketing and expert cooking to attract enough loyal customers to take a restaurant from “just surviving” to “thriving”.
 A food branding agency can help you get your brand right.
 The right decor, especially the right furniture, could help a restaurant start to thrive, customers appreciating the way they feel while they dine at the eatery.
 Furthermore, a table leveler could enhance existing restaurant furniture, keeping restaurant owners from having to spend thousands of dollars on new tables and chairs.

 Restaurant owners who participated in a recent Restaurant Owner survey reported that their annual median sales or revenues were $950,000.
 The average sales per seat owners reported receiving was $9,106.
 However, the annual profit these owners saw was $52,000.
 It’s this difference between sales and profit that some new restaurant owners fail to think about.
 Expenses are a key reason some of the best restaurant owners don’t see a larger average annual profit.
 It’s expenses that entrepreneurs, particularly entrepreneurs who don’t have prior experience working in the restaurant industry, should calculate and start budgeting for before they pay for licenses and permits and open a new restaurant.